Paul Street: “Why I am an Eco-socialist”

 Street will speak on three different panels* at The Left Forum at Pace University in New York City’s lower Manhattan over the course of the weekend of June 8-9, 2013.
-Exact times and room assiagnments are still pending (go to www.leftforum.org) for these three panels
+For Directions to Left Forum see http://www.leftforum.org/directions

 *The Green-Red New Deal: Capitalism, Climate Catastrophe, and the Alternative

 |Session 1||Room: W510||The Green-Red New Deal: Capitalism, Climate Catastrophe, and the Alternative||Sat June 8, 2013 10:00am|

 *The Marginalized Left: Lessons from Past and Recent Histories

 |Session 4||Room: E316||Sat, June 8, 2013, 05:30pm – 07:10pm|

 Black Politics at the Tail End of Obama